CORNS AND CALLOSITIES

 - WHAT IS CORN?

-Corn is small, thick, round area of skin having hard canter surrounded by inflamed skin.
-It usually appears t less weight bearing sites of feet such as toes and their tops and sides.
-Sometimes it may appear on weight bearing areas too.
+Corn is a small, thick, round area of skin having hard canter surrounded by inflamed skin.
+It usually appears t less weight-bearing sites of feet such as toes and their tops and sides.
+Sometimes it may appear on weight-bearing areas too.

-Callus is hard, thick patch of skin that is relatively larger in size having irregular shape.
-Usual sites of callus formation is weight bearing areas of the bottom of the feet such as big toe, ball of foot, heel etc.
+A callus is a hard, thick patch of skin that is relatively larger in size having an irregular shape.
+Usual sites of callus formation are weight-bearing areas of the bottom of the feet such as the big toe, ball of the foot, heel, etc.